Payment Options & Termination Policy for Non-Payments

 Water Service Turn-On/Turn-Off Charges

 To resume or continue service that has been terminated for non-payment, the customer must pay both a turn-on and turn-off fee of $50 during normal business hours and $100 outside of normal business hours.
 The District will attempt to reconnect service as soon as practicable but, at a minimum, will restore service before the end of the next business day following receipt of payment in the District’s Customer Service Department of all past due amounts and delinquent fees.
-Payments not made in person to the Customer Service Department via any other method including but not limited to, on-line bill payment, interactive voice response (IVR), automated clearinghouse (ACH), etc. are subject to three to five business days processing time prior to resuming service.
+Payments not made in person to the Customer Service Department via any other method including but not limited to, on-line bill payment, automated clearinghouse (ACH), etc. are subject to three to five business days processing time prior to resuming service.
 Water service that is turned on by any person other than District personnel with or without District authorization may be subject to fines, penalties and additional charges or fees.
 Any damages that occur as a result of unauthorized restoration of service are the responsibility of the customer.

 Requesting Review and Appeal of Bill